-Finally, the boaters most at risk are not the ones reading this report – but upon those that are reading it (YOU) rests the responsibility to help a boater in need.
-Please note in the accompanying article how many boaters were saved because alert Good Samaritan fellow boaters came quickly to their rescue and called for help.
+IMPORTANT: The boaters most at risk are not the ones reading this report, but those that are reading it (YOU) have the responsibility to help a boater in need.
+Please note in the accompanying article how many boaters were saved because alert, Good Samaritan fellow boaters came quickly to their rescue and called for help.

 When the going gets rough, keep an eye out for your fellow boaters on the water.